OllieJonas/PALUnitTesting/README.md

 ## Usage

-Examples of usage of this project can be found in the ```compacted/``` directory.
+Examples of usage of this project can be found in the ```compacted/ExampleTestSuite.java``` and ```compacted/ExampleMain.java``` files.
 There are quite a few common Assertions provided at the top of the class, with their functionality (hopefully) being pretty self-explanatory.